kelveden/ring-jwt/README.md

 [Ring](https://github.com/ring-clojure/ring) middleware for parsing, decoding and verifying a [JWS](https://tools.ietf.org/html/rfc7515)-signed [JWT](https://tools.ietf.org/html/rfc7519) token from the incoming request.

-> NOTE: There is no explicit support for [JWE](https://tools.ietf.org/html/rfc7516) currently.
+(There is no explicit support for [JWE](https://tools.ietf.org/html/rfc7516) currently.)

 Built on top of the excellent [auth0](https://github.com/auth0/java-jwt) JWT library.

+> **IMPORTANT**: For those upgrading from versions older than `2.4.0`: This version introduced a potentially breaking
+> change to the `reject-missing-token?` flag.
+Instead of defaulting to `false` it now defaults to `true`.
+So, if you are
+> not already explicitly setting the field in your configuration, you will need to add an explicit `:reject-missing-token? false`.

 Once wired into your ring server, the middleware will: